justentropy-lol/entropy-docs/docs/02_ENTROPY_ZERO/02_how.md

 Daily token rewards are determined according to the formula:
 - rewards are monotonic with respect to rank
-- 2/3 are equally distributed to the top half of miners
+- 8/9 are equally distributed to the top 80% of miners
-- 1/3 is distributed to the bottom half of miners, where amount of reward per miner decreases linearly with decreasing rank
+- 1/9 is distributed to the bottom 20%, where amount of reward per miner decreases linearly with decreasing rank
 - the lowest-ranking miner receives as close to nothing as possible

 ## Token claim and burn

 Rewards must be claimed from the [ENTROPY portal](https://justentropy.lol).
-Each claim is subject to a fee totaling 1/42 of tokens claimed, which is used to fund the project treasury.
+Each claim is subject to a fee totaling 1/42 of tokens claimed, used to fund the project treasury.

 Tokens that remain unclaimed for a period of 7 days are permanently burned.